Different Exercises to Achieve Different Things

 From Chris Crowley, creator and co-author of the New York Times bestselling Younger Next Year books.

 Okay, we’re still laying down the heavy timbers.
 Here is a second set of basic points you’ll want to keep in mind as you take up the FITFOREVER regimen: You truly need to do two kinds of exercises – aerobics and strength training – which do very different things for you.
 You may prefer one or the other; doesn’t matter.
-You have to do both, or you’ll go straight to hell.
+You have to do both.
 Sorry.

 Aerobics, for which there are far fewer sessions on FITFOREVER because it is simpler than strength training – is as close as you’re going to come to a Magic Bullet in this life.
 Aerobics is exercise which focuses on your circulatory and respiratory systems, like running, biking, hiking or using the elliptical machine.
 We’re talking exercise that raises your heart rate and keeps it up for a longish stretch.
 You sweat, you pant a little … you can talk but it’s a bit difficult.